matheusado/matheusado/README.md

 - Deployed a hardened Linux-based SSH honeypot using Fail2ban, TCP Wrappers, Firewalld, and a decoy “bait” user to detect, log, and automatically block brute-force attacks, with bans also mirrored in /etc/hosts.deny for auditing.
 Delivered real-time monitoring via an Apache-served HTML dashboard and optional Splunk integration for advanced log analysis and visualization.

 - https://github.com/matheusado/Analyzing-Web-Server-Logs-in-Splunk
--Used Splunk to aggregate and analyze web server logs—indexing access records, HTTP methods, response codes, and client IPs to identify usage trends and anomalies.
+- Used Splunk to aggregate and analyze web server logs—indexing access records, HTTP methods, response codes, and client IPs to identify usage trends and anomalies.
 Crafted SPL queries to filter, visualize, and explore log data, enabling insights into traffic patterns, potential errors, or suspicious activity.

 - https://github.com/matheusado/auth0-zendesk-sso-integration
 - Implemented a secure Single Sign-On (SSO) solution between Auth0 and Zendesk using SAML, enabling seamless user authentication and social login capabilities.
 Enhanced user experience and system security by integrating identity management with streamlined access for support agents and end users.